 Abuse, violence, and harm are not always visible.
-As an organization that works for and with children, young people and other members, so that all children around the world can exercise their rights, we have a responsibility to ensure no child or young person is harmed or placed at risk of harm as a result of their association with us.
-Safeguarding is the term we use to describe the responsibilities and activities we undertake to prevent or stop children and young people from being abused or ill-treated.
-Through our gender-responsive Safeguarding Policy, we hold ourselves accountable and responsible for promoting a safe environment for children and young people that respects, recognizes, and responds to the specific safeguarding and protection risks they experience.
+As an organization that works for and with children, young people and other members, to advance children’s rights and equality for girls, we have a responsibility to ensure no child or program participant, irrespective of age, is harmed or placed at risk of harm as a result of their association with us.
+Safeguarding is the term we use to describe the responsibilities and activities we undertake to prevent or stop children and program participants from being abused or ill-treated.
+Through our intersectional gender-responsive Safeguarding Policy, we hold ourselves accountable and responsible for promoting a safe environment for children and program participants that respects, recognizes, and responds to the specific safeguarding and protection risks they experience.
 We recognize that when children and youth of different genders and identities understand their rights to safety and we empower our employees and associates with the support and reliable processes to report and respond to safeguarding concerns, everyone is safer.

-Children are at the heart of everything that Plan International Canada does, which is why we ensure our safeguarding measures are informed by and involve our children and young people.
-We actively work to ensure children and young people understand our safeguarding processes and how they can report any incidents or suspected incidents.
+Children are at the heart of everything that Plan International Canada does, which is why we ensure our safeguarding measures are informed by and involve our children and program participants.
+We actively work to ensure children and program participants understand our safeguarding processes and how they can report any incidents or suspected incidents.

-We take proactive steps to prevent anyone who might be a risk to children or young people from becoming involved with us.
+We take proactive steps to prevent anyone who might be a risk to children or program participants from becoming involved with us.
 We do this by implementing screening measures such as requesting that all job applicants provide a police background check and a vulnerable sector screen or equivalent.
 Our screening process may also require candidates to provide certificates of good conduct, reference checks, and verification that applicants are not listed in national registries of child offenders.
-We require that all organizations that work with Plan International Canada implement the same detailed screening procedures for all personnel (paid and unpaid) that will encounter or have access to personal information of Plan International Canada Children and Young People.
+We require that all third-party organizations that work with Plan International Canada implement the same detailed screening procedures for all personnel (paid and unpaid) that will encounter or have access to personal information of Plan International Canada children and program participants.

 Our associates including our employees are empowered through training with the skills to prevent, report, and respond to safeguarding concerns.
 During our training, we place a focus on the specific needs of girls, boys, and children of all gender identities.
-Associates receive a copy of our Plan International Canada Safeguarding Children and Young People Policy and Procedures and Code of Conduct, which they are required to sign before they are permitted to travel or to work with children or youth in Canada.
+Associates receive a copy of our Plan International Canada Safeguarding Policy and Procedures and Code of Conduct, which they are required to sign before they are permitted to travel or to work with children or program participants in Canada.
+Associates visiting our Country Offices abroad must also complete additional training facilitated by Plan International Incorporated prior to travelling.

-New Plan International Canada employees must read and sign our safeguarding policy as well as successfully complete our mandatory safeguarding training.
-The training consists of an orientation to safeguarding issues and the individual’s responsibility with respect to Child and Youth Safeguarding.
+New Plan International Canada employees must read and sign our Safeguarding Policy as well as successfully complete our mandatory safeguarding training.
+The training consists of an orientation to safeguarding issues and the individual’s responsibility with respect to child and program participant safeguarding.

 We have a safeguarding team that works to make safeguarding an integral part of all that we do.
 The team is the key contact for all safeguarding questions.
 They plan, review, and verify the application of the policy.